akretion/support/README.rst

 Support Project
 ================

-This module are used and develop by Akretion to give the best support to their customer.
+These modules are used and developped by Akretion to support our customers.

-Basically we have 2 modules.
+Basically we have 2 modules:

-One that expose an API in our ERP and add some extra feature
+* project_api that exposes an API in our ERP and adds some extra features

-One that is installed into our customer ERP and read/write data into our ERP throught the API
+* project_api_client that is installed in our customer ERP's and interact with our ERP through the API

 TODO
 ======